microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/SpatialSound/README.md

 **IMPORTANT**: Please make sure to set the MS HRTF Spatializer in your audio settings, in Unity under
 Edit -> Project Settings -> Audio -> Spatializer.
 You can confirm this setting by adding an AudioSource component to an object and making sure the "Spatialize" checkbox is present.

-#### AudioEmitter.cs
+#### AudioInfluencerManager.cs
-A class that encapsulates an AudioSource and supports applying audio influences, for example occlusion.
+A class that encapsulates an AudioSource and a subset of the Unity Audio Filters to support applying and managing audio influences, for example occlusion.

+Each GameObject that wishes to support audio influences needs to have an AudioInfluencerManager script attached.

 #### AudioOccluder.cs
 Class implementing a simple form of audio occlusion using a low pass filter and volume attenuation.

 #### IAudioInfluencer.cs
 Interface defining the methods required of an audio influencer.

+#### AudioLoFiEffect.cs
+Class implementing a low fidelity effect on an AudioSource.
+Provides built in support for telephony and radio (AM / FM) settings to allow easy simulation of audio being played via the selected meduim.

+AudioLoFiEffect is aware of and supports the AudioInfluenceManager script to ensure that any changes made to the effect are correctly accounted for when audio influences are removed.

 #### UAudioManager\UAudioManager.cs
 1. Allows sound designers to set up audio events with playback behaviors.